yegor256/blog/_posts/2014/nov/2014-11-03-empty-line-code-smell.md

 The subject may sound like a joke, but it is not.
 An empty line, used as a separator of instructions in an object method, is a [code smell](https://en.wikipedia.org/wiki/Code_smell).
 Why?
-In short, because a method should **not** contain "parts".
+In short, because a method should **not** contain "parts."
 A method should always [do one thing](https://en.wikipedia.org/wiki/Single_responsibility_principle) and its functional decomposition should be done by language constructs (for example, new methods), and **never** by empty lines.